obj-imp/cncpiserver/README.md

    chmod +x install.sh
    sudo ./install.sh
    ```
-4. To format an NVMe and use it as `main`, pass:
+4. To format a *non-boot* NVMe and use it for the `main` share, pass:
    ```bash
    sudo ./install.sh --format-nvme /dev/nvme0n1
    ```
    The script will require an explicit `YES` confirmation before destructive actions.
+   If the Pi is already booting from that NVMe (or from an SD card), the installer will refuse to format it
+   and will instead create `/srv/shopserver/shopserver` on the boot volume for the primary share.

 Files included in this repo:
 - `install.sh` — interactive installer (supports `--format-nvme`)